BTCDecoded/blvm-docs/src/protocol/overview.md

 ### Protocol Engine

-The `BitcoinProtocolEngine` provides the main interface:
+The `BitcoinProtocolEngine` is the main interface:

 ```rust
 pub struct BitcoinProtocolEngine {